 Mexico’s strong employment laws can be overwhelming for many foreign employers eyeing expansion into this market.
 Fortunately, you don’t have to go it alone.

-Velocity Global’s Employer of Record (EoR) solution helps global companies build highly skilled teams in Mexico without setting up a legal entity.
-With our global EoR solution, you can jumpstart employment in Mexico rather than waiting weeks or months.
+Velocity Global’s Employer of Record (EOR) solution helps global companies build highly skilled teams in Mexico without setting up a legal entity.
+With our EOR solution, you can jumpstart employment in Mexico rather than waiting weeks or months.

-Our global EoR solution seamlessly connects employers with employees worldwide.
+Our EOR solution seamlessly connects employers with employees worldwide.
 Lean on Velocity Global to handle everything from onboarding and payroll to benefits, immigration services, and compliance so you can focus on your employees’ day-to-day work.